ccht-ncsu/Spatial-Temporal-Controls/Supplementary-Scripts/README_source_prep.md

 ---

 ## Overview
-This script identifies and assigns *selective SWAN local control regions* and *internal source nodes* within an ADCIRC `fort.14` mesh using a user-defined polygon.
+This script identifies internal source nodes based on the `fort.13` and assigns *selective SWAN local control regions* and *internal source nodes* within an ADCIRC `fort.14` mesh using a user-defined polygon.
 It produces an updated `fort.13` file containing a new nodal attribute (`swan_local_control`) and a CSV summarizing the internal source node information.

 ---